How to grow dahlias from tubers

 Do dahlias grow better in pots or in the ground?

-Dahlias grow well in pots and in the ground, but bear in mind that it is easier to move potted dahlias undercover over winter, than it is to lift tubers.
+Dahlias grow well in pots and in the ground, but bear in mind that it's easier to move potted dahlias undercover over winter, than it is to lift tubers.
 If you live in an area that gets cold winters, it may be easier to grow dahlias in pots.
 It's better to grow large varieties in the ground, as this will provide more room for their roots.

 How do you identify an eye on a dahlia tuber?